 For this course, students can provide their personal responses to a variety of polls during lectures using their laptop or mobile phone.
 The use of classroom polling in this course is for obtaining students' opinions about various course-related topics and is completely voluntary.
 That is, the polls will not be marked or scored and will not contribute toward the course grade.
-Information obtained through the polling will not be used for research purposes and will be maintained according to the same privacy and confidentiality guidelines associated with students' grades.
+Information obtained through the polling will not be used for research purposes.